Nikki Campbell

 Nicola Jane "Nikki" Campbell (born 9 September 1980) is an Australian professional golfer.

+Career

 Campbell was born in Mississauga, Ontario, Canada.
-She moved with her family to Australia in 1983.
+At the age of three, she moved with her family to Australia in 1983.
 At the age of 12, she began playing golf at the Federal Golf Club in Canberra.

 She turned pro in 2002, and has played mostly on the LPGA of Japan Tour, but has played in some LPGA Tour tournaments.
 She has won three tournaments, most recently the Fujitsu Ladies at the Seven Hundred Club in Chiba, Japan.

+Personal life

 Her brother Chris Campbell is a professional golfer on the Japan Golf Tour.